Milan fire coach Montella, name Gattuso as replacement

 He lasted six months, during which he gave an infamous expletive-ridden news conference in which he banged his fist on the table repeatedly and said, in broken English, that he expected his players to "play with balls".

-He moved to Pisa in the third tier of Italian football, won promotion to Serie B at the first attempt in 2015-16 and said it was as good as winning the Champions League with Milan.
+He moved to Pisa in the third tier of Italian football, won promotion to Serie B at the first attempt in 2015-16 only for them to go straight back down the following season, with Gattuso still in charge, amid administrative and financial problems.

-He quit the club due to off-field problems but was quickly persuaded to return for the new season.

-Pisa continued to struggle behind the scenes, however, were docked four points over late payment of tax and social security bills and were relegated.

 Milan, 18-times Italian champions, enjoyed a golden age under Berlusconi but his last few years as president became a story of unsuccessful transfers, mid-table finishes and musical chairs in the coach's seat.

-The new-found optimism was apparent at AC Milan's first home match of the season when a 65,000-crowd turned up at San Siro on a stifling August evening for a Europa League tie against modest Romanian side Univesitatea Craiova.
+The new-found optimism was apparent at Milan's first home match of the season when a 65,000-crowd turned up at San Siro on a stifling August evening for a Europa League tie against modest Romanian side Universitatea Craiova.

 Milan, seven-times European champions, won their first six competitive games but quickly lost their spark and Sunday’s match was their fourth home league game in a row without scoring.